dmitart/grails-meteor/README.md

 runtime ":grails-meteor:0.0.1.2"
 ```

-## Resource
+## Domain resource

-Create new resource and map it to uri with same name, for example:
+Create new domain class with resource annotation and map it to uri with same name, for example:
 ```
 package test